 Or, make one with Vegan Coconut Bacon, tomatoes, green onions for a Denver vegan breakfast casserole recipe.

-Similar to my mom's non-vegan recipe, everything goes together in one pan for a breakfast entree for 12 people.
+Like my mom's non-vegan recipe, everything goes together in one pan for a breakfast entree for 12 people.

 Even without 12 people, this breakfast casserole made ahead of time supplies a whole week of breakfasts.